Rulemaking

 Overview

-The Rules Review Commission reviews rules that the State Board adopts for compliance with the requirements in Chapter 150B.
+The Rules Review Commission reviews rules that the State Board adopts for compliance with the requirements in the Administrative Procedure Act (Chapter 150B of the N.C.
+General Statutes).
 For more about the Rules Review Commission, including a list of date of their upcoming meetings, visit N.C.
 Office of Administrative Hearings (NCOAH).

 Two ways to be added to the list of interested parties for rule-making conducted by the State Board of Elections: